ocean-tracking-network/node-manager-training/verification_docs/101_project_verification.md

   1. Copy all warnings and errors (excluding the above known issues) to the comments of the Gitlab ticket.
   2. Message or assign the ticket to the data team for support.

-- If no issues found check off two checkboxes Gitlab ticket.
+- If no issues found check-off two checkboxes Gitlab ticket.
 Close or assign the ticket to DAQ team as in the ticket's checklist.